LANSA launches cloud-first PIM software with Google Cloud Platform

 Fincham and his team spent a year evaluating vendors such as Salesforce.com, Azure and Amazon Web Services before choosing Google Cloud Platform.
 LANSA chose Google Cloud Platform for its affordability, reliability and performance.
 “The idea that you can write something in Java and throw it into App Engine and it just works was ridiculous, but that’s been exactly our experience,” he says.

-The team spent two years developing the software, which Fincham says was a far simpler process than building and maintaining a proprietary on-premise system.
+The team spent two years developing the software, which Fincham says was a far simpler process than building and maintaining a proprietary on-premises system.
 SyncManager runs on Google App Engine, and LANSA also uses Google Compute Engine for areas that don’t need to scale automatically, such as the secure communications gateway for sharing product data with company partners.

 Launched in June 2015, SyncManager gained 820 customers in just four months.
 “With our traditional product, it took us 10 years to get to 300 customers,” says Fincham.
 “It’s a very different financial customer profile, but in terms of relative adoption and interest, we’ve been blown away by the response.”